katebry/golden-shoe-store/README.md

 You may need to navigate into the `/frontend` folder to install the relevant dependencies.

-Back in the root, to seed the database with the product data: `npm run dataImport`.
+Back in the root:

+    - to seed the database with the product data: `npm run dataImport`.

-To run both the frontend and backend servers: `npm run dev`.
+    - to run both the frontend and backend servers: `npm run dev`.

+    - create a `.env` file using the `example.env.js` as a template.
+I will send you the required content.

 You may need to update the `proxy` script in the `frontend/package.json` dependent on which port you have the db configured to.

-Please create a `.env` file using the `example.env.js` as a template.
-I will send you the required content.

 To test the Email service, please enter your email address into the Form on the `Contact Us` section of the website - you should receive an e-mail response from the "Golden Shoe" team.